Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 Pinhole cameras can be made of many kinds of light-tight containers.
 A cylindrical cardboard container, e.g. an oatmeal box or a herb tea container, is easily converted into a pinhole camera for pieces of 120 roll film or photographic paper.

-Sketch).
+Start by making a cardboard film holder.
+The film holder is made of two pieces of cardboard which fit the internal dimensions of the cylindrical box (Sketch).
 One piece (A) serves as the back of the film holder.
 The other piece is cut in two, one small piece (B) which is glued to A and a larger piece (C) with a cut-out window (D) for the film or paper.
 Use some good tape (electrical tape or other) to attach piece C to B. The film holder will be loaded in a darkroom by placing a piece of 120 roll film or photographic paper between A and C.

-Sketch).
+The film holder fits into a groove on either side of the box.
+The groove is made by gluing cardboard strips to the insides of the box (Sketch).
 You may make a supporting back (E) for the film holder by gluing a piece of cardboard in the groove.
 This will make it easier to slide the loaded filmholder into the groove.

 Spray the insides of the box (including the lid), and the outsides of the cardboard film holder, with flat black spray paint.
 Make sure the lid is not translucent.
 If necessary glue some black plastic lining or cardboard to the lid to make it opaque.